-Satisfactory progression in MSU graduate nursing courses is defined as a 3.0 or better cumulative grade point average (CGPA) and no grade less than a B (83-91%) in the nursing courses.
+Satisfactory progression in MSU graduate nursing courses is defined as a 3.0 or better cumulative grade point average (CGPA) and no grade less than a B (80-89%) in the nursing courses.

 A full-time student (9 credit hours per semester) with a cumulative grade point average of less than 3.0 (B) has one semester in which to raise the CGPA to 3.0.
 If enrolled part time, the student has one calendar year in which to raise the CGPA to 3.0.
 Courses taken to raise the CGPA must be relevant to the student's learning needs and degree program, and must be approved by the academic adviser.
 In the event that the CGPA is not raised during the specified time period, the student will be withdrawn from the MSN program.
-A student with provisional admission status may be withdrawn from the program at any time that the CGPA is less than 3.0.
+A student with conditional admission status may be withdrawn from the program at any time that the CGPA is less than 3.0.
+A student with provisional admission status will be withdrawn if the CGPA is less than 3.0.

 If a grade of C is earned in any clinical nursing course, the course must be repeated the next regular academic semester during which the course is offered.
 On completion of the repeated course, the student must achieve at least a B. A nursing course may be repeated only once.
 Failure to achieve the minimum grade of B when repeating a course will result in dismissal from the program.
+Additionally, failure of any two graduate nursing courses will result in dismissal from the program.
 Such dismissal will render the student ineligible for reapplication to this graduate program.